 Q: I'm pregnant, is this class going to be ok for me?

 A: Yoga is very good for pregnancy, and there are many benefits.
-It is generally recommended that ladies establish a yoga practice before getting pregnant to maximise the benefits and yoga is not normally taught during the first trimester.
+It is generally recommended that ladies establish a yoga practice before getting pregnant to maximise the benefits and asana is not normally taught during the first trimester.

 Q: Do I need my own mat?

 A: It depends on the location of the class - most venues have their own.
 BBC staff bring your own.
 If you don't have your own yoga mat, you can use a camping mat, towel or blanket to begin with.

 Q: Do I need to be a member of the gym to come to your class?

 A: No, the classes listed are open to members of the public (apart from the BBC)

 The classes at the CIP are free for members, but also open to the public.
 At Boulders Gold Members enjoy 50% off standard entry price.

 Q: I'm a guy - are there other guys in your class/ are your classes women only?